-Those students who are interested in our Sports Academies can gain more information from our website or from our Head Coaches: Basketball ndrane@copleston. suffolk.sch.uk Dance - msteward@ copleston.suffolk. sch.uk Students wishing to gain a place in one of our Sports Academies will need to indicate their interest on the application form by ticking the relevant box.
+Those students who are interested in our Sports Academies can gain more information from our website or from our Head Coaches: Basketball - ndrane@copleston.

+suffolk.sch.uk

+Dance - msteward@

+copleston.suffolk.

+sch.uk Students wishing to apply for the dance or basketball academies should apply to the sixth form and make a separate application to the academy.
 "The Basketball Academy is like a big family"

 Dress code

 Although there is no set uniform in the Sixth Form, we expect Sixth Form students to dress appropriately for school in a respectable and smart manner.

 Examples of clothing that is not appropriate at Sixth Form (this list is not exhaustive):

 - Ripped jeans or trousers

-- T-shirts or polo shirts with inappropriate or offensive wording or pictures
+- ▼ T-shirts or polo shirts with inappropriate or offensive wording or pictures

-- ▼ Crop tops that expose the midriff
+- Crop tops that expose the midriff

 - Short shorts

 - Short skirts

-- Flip flops

 - Baseball Caps

 - ▼ Tracksuits/ Jogging Bottoms

 This list is not exhaustive, and we would expect students to dress as they would if they were in the workplace.

 "I have found life in Copleston Sixth Form to always be exciting and rewarding.
 I don't want to leave!"